Salah856/AWS_WhitePapers_Summary/ML best practices.md

 - IAM can help create preventive controls for many aspects of your ML environment, including access to Amazon SageMaker resources, data in Amazon S3, and API endpoints.

+### Artifact and model management

+- The recommended best practice is to use version control to track code or other model artifacts.
+- If model artifacts are modified or deleted, either accidentally or deliberately, version control allows you to roll back to a previous stable release.
+- This can be used in cases where an unauthorized user gains access to the environment and makes changes to the model.
+- If model artifacts are stored in Amazon S3, versioning should be enabled.